 The port can be traced back to the 4th century BC, originally occupied by Iberian natives.
 The area has been growing, it faced decline and now with improvements over the centuries, today it is part of the city of Barcelona itself.

-Port Vell area is surrounded by many landmark buildings and structures including a Maritime museum, old customs building, a replica of Santa Maria, and the monument of Christopher Columbus.
+Port Vell area is surrounded by many landmark buildings and structures including a Maritime museum, an old customs building, a replica of Santa Maria, and the monument of Christopher Columbus.

 When we visited Barcelona, the customs house was under renovation, so we could not go in.
 The building was designed in a neoclassical style between 1896 and 1902.
-It’s exterior with large towers did stand out.
-The side facing the sea was under scaffold during our visit, nevertheless, the structure looked grand!
+Its exterior with large towers did stand out.
+The side facing the sea was under a scaffold during our visit, nevertheless, the structure looked grand!

 Monument of Christopher Columbus